Polysyndeton

 In grammar, a polysyndetic coordination is a coordination in which all conjuncts are linked by coordinating conjunctions (usually and, but, or, nor in English).

 Examples

+In ancient Greek literature, authors such as Homer used polysyndeton to add rhythm, build tension, or create meaning and complexity to their works.
+For example, conjunctions like “και” (and) or “δε” (but) repeat frequently.

-A passage from the Book of Genesis (1:24–25) exemplifies the stately effect of polysyndeton:
+A passage from the Book of Genesis (1:24–25) gives an instance of the stately effect of polysyndeton:

 Author Ernest Hemingway employs the conjunction "and" to convey "a flow and continuity of experience" in a passage from his short story "After the Storm":

 The poet John Keats used conjunctions in a verse from "Endymion":

 In the King James Bible

 Polysyndeton is used extensively in the King James Version of the Bible, where and is used as a literal translation of the Hebrew waw-consecutive and the Ancient Greek particle δέ.
 For example: